ChuprinaDaria/Customs-ETL-Automation/README.md

 - Parsing XML customs declaration files and storing relevant data into an SQLite database.
 - Matching that data against shipping info from CSV files.
 - Generating an Excel report with matched records, all in under 5 minutes.

+## 📈 Impact

+This automation reduced the report preparation time from **4–6 hours per report** (manual labor in Google Sheets) to **under 5 minutes**, eliminating the need for a dedicated full-time employee.

+Assuming one full-time employee previously spent 68 hours/month on this task ⏱️ Time before automation: 68 hours/month
+⚡ Time with this utility: ~2 hours/month
+💸 Net savings: 66 hours/month of manual work eliminated
+💡 I'm proud to have transformed a slow, manual, and fragile process into an elegant Python-based solution.
+This project demonstrates both technical skills and real-world business impact.

 ## 🧠 Skills & Technologies